rafgraph/the-listener/README.md

 # The Listener

-Set listeners for mouse, touch and pointer events.
-Pass in an EventTarget along with the mouse and touch event handlers, and `the-listener` will only set listeners for the events that correspond to the device's capabilities, and will automatically set pointer event listeners if needed (uses [`detect-it`](https://github.com/rafrex/detect-it) to determine device capabilities).
+Easily set listeners for mouse, touch and pointer events without conflicts.
+Pass in an `EventTarget` along with the mouse and touch event handlers, and `the-listener` will only set listeners for the events that correspond to the device's capabilities, and will automatically set pointer event listeners if needed (uses [`detect-it`](https://github.com/rafrex/detect-it) to determine device capabilities).

 - If it's a mouse only device, then only mouse event listeners are set.
 - If it's a touch only device, then only touch event listeners are set.